 Each year the SSEF board of directors sets a budget based upon anticipated tax revenues.
 In the fall there is a public advertisement for grant requests that meet the mission of the SSEF.
 Grant applicants fill out an online form available on the SSEF website.
 School District grant applications are sent to each district operating in Routt County.
 Recently, to streamline the process, the SSEF simplified its grant process for the school districts, which now apply for funding to support categories of needs rather than specific programs.

-Within the SSEF is an 11 person grants commission that reviews all grant applications (including those from the school districts) and recommends awards and allocations based on merit, need, and the SSEF budget.
-These recommendations and allocations are then reviewed and approved by the SSEF board or sent back to the grants commission for further deliberation.
-Grants awarded in the spring of 2018 are for the 2018-19 school year.
+Within the SSEF is a grants committee consisting of members of the Board that reviews all grant applications (including those from the school districts) and recommends awards and allocations based on merit, need, and the SSEF budget.
+These recommendations and allocations are then reviewed and approved by the SSEF board or sent back to the grants committee for further deliberation.
+Grants awarded in the spring of 2021 are to be used during the 2021-22 school year.

 How does the SSEF oversee awarded grants?

-In addition to managing the invoices from grantees, the SSEF requires each grantee to provide a report outlining the efficacy and specific outcomes of the program that was funded.
+In addition to managing the invoices from grantees, the SSEF requires each grantee to provide a report outlining the efficacy and specific outcomes of each program that was funded.
 Unused funds are rescinded/returned to the SSEF general account.